 Before joining this amazing community in 2012, I worked as a journalist in Pakistan where I covered war, elections, earthquakes, floods, human smuggling, and kidney tourism, always searching for hope in my storytelling.
 In 2006, I helped launch the country's first English language TV station.
 In 2009, I produced a TV series on US-Pakistan relations, called the Disposable Ally.
 I was a Knight Journalism Fellow at Stanford University in 2011; there I explored creating citizen-generated content for mainstream media in Pakistan through Hosh media.
-You can find me at airports with my baby daughter Nava, while I'm hopping between my two homes – Pakistan and San Francisco, or on Twitter @SaharHGhazi.
+You can find me at airports with my three-year old daughter Nava, while I'm hopping between my two homes – Pakistan and San Francisco, or on Twitter @SaharHGhazi.

 Latest posts by Sahar Habib Ghazi

 Edgard wanted to experience what refugees fleeing to Europe were going through.
 He started his journey in Turkey, then went to Greece, onto Macedonia, Serbia, Slovenia, Croatia, and Germany.

 The following seven stories received the most attention from audiences and also received hundreds of shares, likes and comments on social media and our site.